decaf-dev/obsidian-dataloom/README.md

 If you want to display a url, type the url making sure it begins with `http://` or `https://`.
 NLT will automatically render it in the table.

 ![Screenshot](.readme/url.png)

+### Undoing a Type Change

+If you accidently change your column to a different type, all data will be erased.
+It this happens, go to editing mode and use `ctrl+z` or `option-z` on your keyboard to undo the change.

 ### Errors